openedx/openedx-wordpress-ecommerce/docs/source/how-tos/create_enrollment_requests_manually.rst

     .. image:: /_images/how-tos/create_enroll_request/new_enroll_request.png
         :alt: New Enrollment Request

-* Use a valid course_id that will be used in the request. e.g. course-v1:edX+DemoX+Demo_Course.
+* Use a valid course ID that will be used in the request. e.g. course-v1:edX+DemoX+Demo_Course.

 * Enter the email of the user who will be used in the request.